 The success of these projects meant a lot more came through creating the control systems for physical builds.
-This work took me to workshops full of saws, lathes, milling machines and working with inspiring model makers.
+This work took me to workshops full of saws, CNC machines and working with inspiring model makers.

 All that re-ignited my passion for design and building.
 That, in turn, led to increasingly technical home-made projects – an A2 laser cutter, lighting designs, a remote control robot platform and now a mechanical plotter.